sdonohoo/forecasting/retail_sales/OrangeJuice_Pt_3Weeks_Weekly/README.md

 distance to the nearest warehouse store, average distance to the nearest 5 supermarkets, ratio of its sales to the nearest warehouse store, and ratio of its sales to the average of the nearest 5 stores.

+Note that the week number starts from 40 in this dataset, while the full Dominick's dataset has week number from 1 to 400.
+According to [Dominick's Data Manual](https://www.chicagobooth.edu/-/media/enterprise/centers/kilts/datasets/dominicks-dataset/dominicks-manual-and-codebook_kiltscenter.aspx), week 1 starts on 09/14/1989.
-Please see pages 40 and 41 of the [bayesm reference manual](https://cran.r-project.org/web/packages/bayesm/bayesm.pdf) for more details about each data column.
+Please see pages 40 and 41 of the [bayesm reference manual](https://cran.r-project.org/web/packages/bayesm/bayesm.pdf) and the [Dominick's Data Manual](https://www.chicagobooth.edu/-/media/enterprise/centers/kilts/datasets/dominicks-dataset/dominicks-manual-and-codebook_kiltscenter.aspx) for more details about the data.

 ## Training and test data separation